Volume II No. 4

 Q: Scientifically describe what Beta Glucan is and why it is unique?

 A: There are several types of Beta Glucan; however, Beta-1,3/1,6-glucan from the cell wall of Yeast (Saccharomyces cerevisiae) is the most active and potent immune normalizer.
 A three dimensional model of this molecule reveals a helix and research at Harvard University has shown that receptors specifically for Beta 1,3/1,6 glucan from yeast cell wall exist on the Macrophage cell membrane.
 As a long-chained polysaccharide, Beta Glucan differs from other sugar molecules such as Glucose.
+The human body does not produce beta 1,3/1,6 glucan which must be supplemented through diet or supplements.

 Glucose is a simple saccharide that the body transforms to energy as ATP and stores in muscles, liver and other tissues in a form of glycogen.
 Beta-1,3/1,6-glucan is different from energy-storing glucose containing polysaccharides because the connection between the glucose units is different.
 More specifically, it is the Beta-1,3/1,6-glucan linkage that makes this compound unique.
 A potent particulate Beta Glucan from yeast cell wall based on medical school research to date is described in scientific literature as MG Glucan.